GRE Syllabus 2026: Check Topics, Preparation Tips, Resources

 • Counting methods

 The GRE Subject Test syllabus covers key concepts, theories, principles, and problem-solving skills within the chosen subject.
-The Subject Tests have a total score in the range of 200 - 990.
-The GRE subject tests are offered in September, October, and April every year.
+The available subjects are: Maths, Physics, and Psychology, and the questions are all of multiple-choice type.

-The GRE Maths syllabus comprises around 66 multiple-choice questions that are derived from courses frequently available at the undergraduate level.
+The GRE Maths syllabus comprises topics derived from courses frequently available at the undergraduate level.
 The duration is 2 hours and 50 minutes to complete the questions on the GRE mathematics syllabus.

 Algebra (25%) Elementary Algebra, Linear Algebra, Abstract Algebra, and Number Theory.